Spanning subdivisions in dense digraphs: Abstract

 \section{Abstract}

-We prove that an $n$-vertex digraph $D$ with minimum semi-degree at least $\left(\frac{1}{2} + \varepsilon \right)n$ and $n = \Omega_{\varepsilon}(m)$ contains a subdivision of all $m$-arc digraphs.
-This is the best possible and settles a conjecture raised by Pavez-Sing\'{e}~\cite{PavezSigne2023SpanningSI} in a stronger form.
+We prove that an $n$-vertex digraph $D$ with minimum semi-degree at least $\left(\frac{1}{2} + \varepsilon \right)n$ and $n \geq C m$ contains a subdivision of all $m$-arc digraphs without isolated vertices.
+Here, $C$ is a constant only depending on $\varepsilon.$ This is the best possible and settles a conjecture raised by Pavez-Sign\'{e}~\cite{PavezSigne2023SpanningSI} in a stronger form.